 Cost: €450.
 Cost includes tuition, wines, full study pack, exam fee, set of DOC tasting glasses.
 Also included is access to a full set of Quizlet-based revision questions.

-Dates & Timing: I’ve added a 6 week and 2 day intensive courses, ideal for time-pressed, or people based outside Dublin.
+Dates & Timing: I’ve added 2 day intensive courses, ideal for time-pressed, or people based outside Dublin.
 Obviously these are more intensive, so try to choose the course which optimises your schedule & ability.
-Evening courses start at 6.30 or 7pm – see below.

 Next scheduled courses: